getgrav/grav-learn/pages/17/05.admin-panel/02.dashboard/01.configuration-system/doc.md

 | **Enable Timestamps on Media** | Appends a timestamp based on last modified date to each media item.                                       |
 [/div]

+> [!CAUTION]
-!!
-Caching images that have already been optimised (outside of Grav) could result in the output file being a much larger filesize than the original.
+> Caching images that have already been optimised (outside of Grav) could result in the output file being a much larger filesize than the original.
 This is due to a bug in the Gregwar image library and not directly related to Grav (see this [open issue](https://github.com/Gregwar/Image/issues/115) for more information).
 The alternative is to set "Cache All Images" to No

 ### Session